zammad/zammad/.dev/agent_docs/development_workflow.md

 in the sections, and targets the appropriate branch automatically.

 **Attach mode:** Do _not_ invoke `/create-mr` — the MR for the parent story already exists.
-Instead:

-- Push the new commit to the existing remote branch: `git push origin
-<current-branch>`.
-- The push lands the commit on the existing MR automatically; CI re-runs.
+**Don't push automatically.** After committing, stop and wait.
+Tell the user what you committed and ask before pushing — every time.
+Pushing sends your commit to the team's MR and runs CI, so the user decides when that happens.

+Push only after the user confirms.

 CI runs automatically on MR creation (standalone) or push (attach).
 A human review is required before merging.